-Tax credit is allowed for premium for qualified LTCI for qualified family member.
-The size of the credit is based on taxpayer’s adjusted gross income, but is never more than $5,000 per tax year for one insured, or more than $10,000 per tax year for two or more insured.
+A tax credit is allowed for premiums for qualified LTCI for a qualified family member.
+The size of the credit is based on the taxpayer’s adjusted gross income but is never more than $5,000 per tax year for one insured or more than $10,000 per tax year for two or more insured.

 |New Mexico||When medical expenses, including LTCI premiums, is $2,800 or more, a taxpayer is allowed an exemption of $3,000 provided that these expenses aren’t reimbursed or otherwise covered.

-Taxpayer aged 65 or older, and who are not a dependent of another taxpayer, is allowed to claim a credit of $2,800 for medical care expenses, such as LTCI premiums for self, spouse and dependent, but only if expenses are at least $2,800 for the tax year and cannot be reimbursed.
+Taxpayer aged 65 or older and who is not dependent of another taxpayer is allowed to claim a credit of $2,800 for medical care expenses, such as LTCI premiums for self, spouse and dependent, but only if expenses are at least $2,800 for the tax year and cannot be reimbursed.

 |North Carolina||Credit for 15% of LTCI premiums for self, spouse and/or dependent.
 Maximum $350 per insured.

-Credit is only given if adjusted gross income is:
+Credit is only given if the adjusted gross income is: